Chocolate praline

 Praline shop in Brussels.
 Such luxury shops typically also sell chocolate truffles.

-A praline (/'prɑːliːn/ PRAH-leen), also known as Belgian chocolate, Belgian chocolate fondant or chocolate bonbon, is a case of chocolate (if from Belgium usually a quality, branded lower-melting point Belgian chocolate) filled with a soft centre.
-Jean Neuhaus II, a Belgian chocolatier, is generally credited for their introduction in 1912, although they were probably made since the 19th century.
+A praline (/'prɑːliːn/ PRAH-leen), also known as Belgian chocolate, Belgian chocolate fondant or chocolate bonbon, is a hollow casing of chocolate with a soft filling, often consisting of hazelnuts or almonds.

+Historically, chocolats pralinés or pralines de chocolat referred to simple confections coated in chocolate; these became popular with the rise of chocolate consumption in the 19th century.
+The term derives from praline, a confection of sugar and almonds.
+In addition to the traditional almond praline, another popular variety was the chocolate-coated fondant cream.
+Jean Neuhaus II, a Belgian chocolatier, is generally credited with introducing the modern praline in 1912 — that is, a moulded chocolate with a filled centre.

 There have always been many types and shapes, nearly always containing a chocolate shell with a softer filling.

-Confusion can arise over the use of the word praline in Belgium as it may refer to filled chocolates in general known as pralines and it may also refer to a traditional praline filling common in Europe (caramelised hazelnuts (noisettes) or almonds (amandes) ground into a paste, sometimes with whey powder, condensed milk or cream) described as praliné (/,prɑːliː'neɪ/ PRAH-lee-NAY).
-Belgian chocolates (pralines) are not limited to the traditional praliné filling and often include nuts, marzipan, salted caramel, coffee, a spirit, cream liqueur, cherry or a chocolate blend that contrasts with the outer shell.
+Belgian chocolates (pralines) have a great variety of fillings: praline or praliné (similar to the original nut confection, often finely ground), whole nuts, marzipan, salted caramel, coffee, a spirit, cream liqueur, cherry or a chocolate blend that contrasts with the outer shell.
 They are often sold in stylised boxes in the form of a gift box.
 The largest manufacturers are Neuhaus, Godiva, Leonidas, and Guylian.

-Contrary to truffles, pralines are very often decorated in a sophisticated manner.
+Contrary to truffles, pralines are often decorated.